tracyhenry/Kyrix-J/README.md

 ```
 export KYRIXJ_PROJECT=mondial
 ```
+Or to do it permanently you can add it as one line in `~/.bashrc`

 4. Under `authoring`, run `npm start`.
 This will generates a Kyrix app, loads it into the kyrix backend and also generates some metadata stuff for the frontend.